Copyright 2012 K. Murphy Dental: Dentist Bloomfield Hills. All Rights Reserved.

 COSMETIC FILLINGS and BONDING:

-A composite filling is a tooth-colored plastic and glass mixture used to restore decayed teeth.
+A composite filling is a tooth-colored, non-toxic (BPA free) plastic and glass bead mixture used to restore decayed and fractured teeth.
 Composites bond to the tooth to support the remaining tooth structure, which helps to prevent breakage and insulate the tooth from excessive temperature changes.
-Aesthetics are the main advantage of composites, since dentists can blend shades to create a color nearly identical to that of the actual tooth.
+Aesthetics are the main advantage of composites, since our dentists can blend shades to create a color nearly identical to that of the actual tooth.

 Composites are also used for cosmetic improvements of the smile by changing the color of the teeth or reshaping disfigured teeth.
 Some cosmetic fillings, often called bonding, can be done with very little or no drilling of tooth structure at all.